FRIDAY, APRIL 21, 2017

 On Tuesday, April 25, from 7:00 to 8:30 P.M., our Parent Ed Night speaker will be University of Oregon psychology professor (and SEHS parent) Nick Allen, who has been studying the mental health of teenagers for thirty years.
 Professor Allen’s presentation last year was so well received that we invited him to speak again.
 Join us for an in-depth discussion of mental health trends among teens today and how parents, schools, and society can help.
 This event takes place in the Library.

 GOING TO LCC?

 Seniors planning to attend LCC in Fall 2017 need to sign up to take their Placement Tests in the College & Career Center.
-Tests will be given on Wednesday, April 12; and Wednesday, April 26, all at 8:00 A.M., in Room 4.
+Tests will be given on Wednesday, April 26, at 8:00 A.M., in Room 4.
 These tests are mandatory for all incoming LCC freshmen.
 See Kathy Ruggles in Room 302 for details.

 The work of South volunteers help make our school wonderful!
 We provide information on volunteer opportunities throughout the year.
 All Volunteers: please remember to sign in at the Main Office computer.
 This is for security and to record the valuable hours you give us!
 Here is one important area of need:

 - Staff Appreciation Luncheon ~ On Friday, May 12, Parent Council is sponsoring lunch for our Staff, before they head to their classrooms to complete Mid-Term Reports.
 Southfork Catering will provide our entree.
 Can you help us by bringing either a salad, dessert or helping hands?
 We will be setting up from 11:00 A.M. to 12:00 P.M., and cleaning up from 12:30 to 1:30 P.M.
 Please contact Kathy Ruggles at email@example.com to sign-up.
 Thank you for letting us know as soon as possible for planning purposes!